-Common dog health problems are not a big concern for most Weimaraner owners.
-However, there are some dog health problems that affect Weimaraners.
+Common dog health problems seen by many dog owners are not a big concern for most Weimaraner owners.
+However, there are some health issues that do affect Weimaraners and other large breed dogs.

 For the most part, Weinheimers are very healthy dogs.
-But, there are a few serious canine health problems that do affect Weimaraners, and they require veterinary intervention.
+But, there are a few serious canine health problems that sometimes affect Weimaraners, and they require veterinary intervention.

-And the chances are even better that he’ll continue to be healthy, if you are aware of the signs and symptoms of the most common dog health problems faced by Weimaraners.
+And the chances are even better that he’ll continue to be healthy, if you are alert to the symptoms of the most common dog health problems faced by Weimaraners.

-Here are the most common dog health problems for Weimaraner dogs:
+Here are some of the most common dog health problems for Weimaraner dogs:

 - Distichiasis Entropion or diamond eyeFactor